 - Bake in preheated oven 350°F/180°C for 20-30 minutes or until it starts to brown on the top and edges.
 Don't overbake them, or they won't be as soft and chewy in the center.

-- Cool in a cooling rack for 30 minutes before adding the glazing.
+- Cool in the pan for 30 minutes before adding the vegan cream cheese glaze.

-- Store in the fridge in a sealed box for up to 3 days or freeze and thaw the day before at room temperature.
+- Store the cinnamon rolls in the fridge in a sealed box for up to 5 days or freeze upto a1 month, and thaw the day before at room temperature.